 Click HERE for more Mommy Tips on visiting the Original Schlitterbahn Waterpark.

-Things To Do in New Braunfels
+More Things to do in New Braunfels

 Landa Park is one of our favorite parks, with a fun train, spring-fed swimming pool, putt-putt and lots of great picnic spots!
 Click HERE to read my review!